NhatHoang2002/raw-note/_posts/maths/2017-03-27-numerical-analysis-1.md

 ### Immersed interface method (IIM)

 (cái ý này lấy trong bài báo **Li2003** page 3) : To solve an interface problem numerically, usually we need to choose a grid first.
-In general, there are two kinds of grids: (i) a body fitted grid that is usally combined with a finite element (FE) method, see for example, [7,12]; (ii) a Cartesian grid that is usually assocuated with a finite difference (FD) discretization.
+In general, there are two kinds of grids:
+- (i) a body fitted grid that is usally combined with a finite element (FE) method, see for example, [7,12];
+- (ii) a [Cartesian grid](https://en.wikipedia.org/wiki/Cartesian_coordinate_system) (lưới vuông) that is usually assocuated with a finite difference (FD) discretization.

 The immersed interface method is often based on a Cartesian grid and is often associated with a finite difference method.
-However, it has been also combined with finite element methods [43,45]. $\Rightarrow$ Rốt cuộc cũng chưa biết IIM là cái gì?
+However, it has been also combined with finite element methods [43,45]. $\Rightarrow$ **Rốt cuộc cũng chưa biết IIM là cái gì?**

 Có cái thesis của Li làm nhiều về cái IIM này. [xem ở đây](http://faculty.washington.edu/rjl/students/li/liphd.pdf)